Bisset v Wilkinson: Facts

 In New Zealand in May 1919 Mr Bisset entered into a binding contract to sell to Mr Wilkinson two contiguous blocks of farmland for £13,260.
 These blocks comprised 2062 and 348 acre respectively.
-During negotiations Bisset told Wilkinson that "with a good six horse team, his idea was that the farm would carry 2,000 sheet".
+During negotiations Bisset told Wilkinson that "with a good six horse team, his idea was that the farm would carry 2,000 sheep".
 After 2 years of unsuccessful farming, Wilkison concluded that the land could not support 2,000 sheep, and he brought an action for misrepresentation to cancel the contract and get his money back.

 Advice

 The Privy Council advised that the statements about the farmland could not amount a serious representation based on Bisset's knowledge.
 At the time of the deal, both parties understood that Bisset had not used the land for sheep farming, and thus any statement as to the farmland's capacity would only be an estimate.

-Giving the leading judgment, Lord Merrivale stated that important considerations were the ‘material facts of the transaction, the knowledge of the respective parties and their relative positions, the words of representation used, and the actual condition of the subject-matter spoken of …’.
+Giving the leading judgment, Lord Merrivale stated that important considerations were the 'material facts of the transaction, the knowledge of the respective parties and their relative positions, the words of representation used, and the actual condition of the subject-matter spoken of …’.
 The judge added:

 In addition, Lord Merrivale noted that Wilkinson had "failed to prove that the farm (if properly managed) was incapable of being occupied by two thousand sheep".

 Viscount Dunedin, Lord Atkinson, Lord Phillimore and Lord Carson agreed.